HOW TO REVIEW YOUR DISABILITY INSURANCE POLICY

 Medical Exclusions and Ratings

 One of the biggest reasons to review a policy is to possibly improve the original offer.
 Since disability insurance is medically underwritten, pre-existing conditions are usually not covered.
-When someone has a pre-existing condition, this is often excluded from the coverage, or an extra premium called a “rating” is applied.
+When someone has a pre-existing condition, it is often excluded from coverage, or an extra premium, called a “rating,” is applied.
 This is called an adverse action.

-No one likes to spend money on something that they don’t have, and when an exclusion rider is placed on a policy, the insured almost always focuses on that particular condition that isn’t covered as the one thing that will disable them.
+No one likes to spend money on something they don’t have, and when an exclusion rider is added to a policy, the insured almost always focuses on the condition that isn’t covered as the one thing that will disable them.
 It almost never happens this way, but it’s normal to focus on what you don’t have rather than on all the value the policy still provides.
 Medical exclusions and ratings are not always permanent, however, and should be a major part of any review.

-At the time the policy is approved, the underwriter will usually let the agent know why the exclusion or rating was necessary and if it is reviewable in the future.
-Sometimes, a condition that necessitates the exclusion or rating is temporary and expected to clear up over time.
+When the policy is approved, the underwriter will usually let the agent know why the exclusion or rating was necessary and whether it is reviewable in the future.
+Sometimes, a condition that necessitates exclusion or rating is temporary and expected to resolve over time.
 If this is the case, the policy can be reviewed, and the adverse action changed or removed.

 Summary

 Disability insurance is not like any other type of policy.
-Because it is so valuable, it requires a fair amount of effort to obtain a policy.
-It also requires a little effort to maintain the policy so that it’s still protecting your income in the best way possible.
-Be sure to review your coverage every year, or upon a major career or life changes.
+Because it is so valuable, obtaining a policy requires a fair amount of effort.
+It also requires a little effort to maintain the policy so it continues to protect your income as effectively as possible.
+Be sure to review your coverage every year, or upon a major career or life change.

 Ask yourself and your agent these questions:

-- Did I have a pre-existing condition when I applied that was excluded, or receive a rating on the coverage, and can this be reviewed now for reconsideration?
+• Did I have a pre-existing condition when I applied that was excluded, or did I receive a rating on the coverage, and can this be reviewed now for reconsideration?